-- Good order on all transport (including public transport) to and from school during educational visits - Good behaviour on the way to and from school. - Positive behaviour which does not threaten the health, safety or welfare of our pupils, staff, volunteers or members of the public. - Reassurance to members of the public about school care and control over pupils in order to protect the reputation of the school.
+- Good order on all transport (including public transport) to and from school during educational visits - Good behaviour on the way to and from school.
+In the event of poor behaviour reported on school buses, the school, and in some cases the School /LA, has the right to withdraw travel passes - Positive behaviour which does not threaten the health, safety or welfare of our pupils, staff, volunteers or members of the public. - Reassurance to members of the public about school care and control over pupils in order to protect the reputation of the school.

-ncidents off-site
+Incidents off-site